Regional School Committee Adopts New Meeting Format. MARS Report on Budget Postponed

 While MARS could not attend, Sarahbess Kenney, Chair of the Regional School Committee (RSC), wanted to leave the floor open for broad questions and discussion in preparation for the rescheduled meeting on Thursday, Sept.
 25 at 5 p.m.

 After the joint meeting, the Regional School Committee convened as usual.
-The bulk of the night was focused on the scheduling and efficiency of meetings, but also addressed the new roof for Amherst Regional Middle School and reviewed the fourth quarter fiscal year of 2025.
+The bulk of the night was focused on the scheduling and efficiency of meetings, but also addressed a new roof for Amherst Regional Middle School and reviewed the fourth quarter fiscal year of 2025.

 MARS Report Discussion

 Before discussion began, Kenney clarified that she and Dr. Xi received about 16 pages of questions from committee members and the community.
-The goal of the report was to bring in a neutral party to provide statistics about each of the four town’s population and fiscal sustainability.
+The goal of the report was to bring in a “neutral party” to provide statistics about each of the four towns’ population and fiscal sustainability [and] “from there, we would determine what our next steps are to engage with the towns, as well as the committees around having a deeper conversation around funding,” Dr. Xi said.’

 Regional School Committee Meeting